 The Bank maintains a separate allowance for estimated losses related to unfunded loan commitments.
 Management estimates the amount of probable losses related to unfunded loan commitments by applying the estimated loss factors used in the allowance for loan loss methodology to the expected amount of commitments that will actually require funding.
-The allowance for unfunded loan commitments totaled \$44,888 as of December 31, 2018 and \$27,410 as of December 31, 2017.
+The allowance for unfunded loan commitments totaled \$44,888 as of both December 31, 2019 and 2018.
 In accordance with industry practice and regulatory guidance, the allowance for estimated losses related to unfunded loan commitments is included in accrued interest payable and other liabilities in the accompanying consolidated balance sheets.
 Increases (decreases) in the allowance for unfunded loan commitments are recorded in noninterest expense in the accompanying consolidated statements of comprehensive income.